expanded ensemble -- Adaptive Integration Method

 What if someone chooses vdw-lambdas instead of fep-lambdas?
 Will the code need to use a different term for the derivative?

-#1 Updated by Christopher Mirabzadeh almost 4 years ago
+#1 Updated by Christopher Mirabzadeh about 4 years ago

 The AIM function is now working, but it's slow.
 It's slow because of the output of dhdl.xvg.
 I need a way to suppress the output of dhdl but still have access to enerd->term[F_DVDL].
 The F_DVDL term needs to be calculated every step.